matzke1/rose-installers/README.md

    that can be transferred to another machine.
 Note that CentOS binary releases also work on Red Hat systems with the same version number.

+# Instructions for Docker

+These instructions are not ready to use yet (under development).

+You can also install the latest public release of ROSE from source code in a docker container (or any other version of ROSE with some minor editing).

+1. Change to the "docker" directory of this repository.

+2. Run `docker image create -f Dockerfile-rosebuild:u20.04 -t rosebuild:u20.04` to create the image that will contain the latest ROSE public release configured for binary analysis.

+3. Run `docker run -it rosebuild:u20.04 bash --login`.
+ROSE has been installed in the "rose-installed/latest" directory and there is also a binary release file that you can copy and install on other Ubuntu 20.04 systems.

 # Test dates